Lawrence University: Academics

-All students are required to take First-Year Studies during their first two trimesters, which introduces students to broad areas of study and provides a common academic experience for the college.
+All students are required to take First-Year Studies during their first trimester, which introduces students to broad areas of study and provides a common academic experience for the college.
 Known as Freshman Studies until 2021, the program was established in 1945, and aside from a brief interruption in the mid-1970s it has remained a consistent fixture of the school's liberal arts curriculum.
-Lawrence's First-Year Studies program focuses on a mixture of Great Books and more contemporary, influential works, which include non-fiction books, fiction books, and various other types of works, such as paintings, photographs, musical recordings, and even the periodic table of the elements.
-Readings are replaced every few years, with the exception of Plato's Republic, which has been included on the list since 1945.
+Lawrence's First-Year Studies program focuses on a mixture of Great Books and more contemporary, influential works, which include non-fiction books, fiction books, and various other types of works, such as paintings, photographs, musical recordings, and the periodic table of the elements.
+Readings are replaced every few years, with the exception of Plato's Republic, which was included in the list from 1945 until the program was revised in 2024.

-Conservatory of Music

-The Lawrence University Conservatory of Music was founded in 1874 and has been a part of Lawrence University ever since.
-The Conservatory offers Bachelor of Music degrees in Performance, Theory/Composition, Music Education, and a five-year double degree option that grants both a BM degree from the Conservatory and a BA degree from the College.
-Approximately 25% of the Lawrence student body, or 350 students, is in the Conservatory.
-The Conservatory has three choirs, two bands, two jazz ensembles, a symphony orchestra, an improvisation collective, five world music ensembles, and numerous chamber music groups.
-Students take about 2/3 of their classes in Music and about 1/3 in other subjects for the B.Mus., and the reverse for B.A. in Music.

-The Conservatory offers also a Bachelor of Musical Arts, primarily—but not exclusively—for students whose interest is in other than Western Classical Music; students take 3/4 of their classes in Music, and 1/4 in other subjects.

-Academic affiliation

-Lawrence is a member of the Associated Colleges of the Midwest, an academic consortium of 14 liberal arts colleges in the Midwest and Colorado which coordinates several off-campus study programs in a large number of countries as its primary activity.